Building Description Kingston Train Station, South Kingston Rhode Island

 The women's toilet room, accessible from the north waiting room, is smaller than the men's.
 The walls are finished with painted beaded board wainscotting.
 A transom above the door provides ventilation.
 The entrance to the women's toilet room is narrower than the entrance to the men's toilet room.
 This entrance will be widened to comply with the Americans with Disabilities Act.
 The interiors of both the men's and women's toilet rooms have been altered to accommodate modern plumbing fixtures.

-The short run of stairs on the west side of the landing leads to a passage with a four panel door which serves a larger room beyond.
+The short run of stairs on the west side of the landing leads to a passage with a four-panel door that serves a larger room beyond.
 The walls and ceiling of this space are deteriorated plaster.
 The pair of windows facing west retain original shutter hinges.
 Casings and baseboards throughout the second floor are painted wood and the floors are 5 1/2" wide wood planks.

 The station is located on the east side of the railroad tracks.
 It was originally surrounded by a wooden walkway extending along the tracks.
 This has been replaced with an asphalt platform.
 The station fronts on a circular drive which is probably an original site feature.
 Early photographs document that the circular drive was defined by a simple wood rail fence which was replaced in the early twentieth century by granite bollards with iron pipe railings.
 This feature remains today with the stone piers largely intact and in good condition, though the iron railings are rusty, and some lengths are missing or damaged.
 The center of the circular drive is grassed with a cluster of mature but poorly maintained trees.
 The outer perimeter of the drive is overgrown with dense brush.